NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

 -------

-This program creates ground control points (GCP, :numref:`bagcp`) given a camera image, orthoimage, DEM, and camera intrinsics.
+This program creates ground control points (GCP, :numref:`bagcp`) given a camera image, orthoimage, and DEM.
 The GCP can then be used to initialize or constrain a camera model for the camera image.
 This is a very quick and convenient way of creating cameras that avoids full Structure-from-Motion (:numref:`sfm`).

 The approach is to find interest point matches between the camera image and orthoimage, infer the geolocation of those points from the orthoimage, and their